bradsmialek/code-401-java-prework/no-android/README.md

-# Code 401: Advanced Software Development in Java with SpringMVC and Android
+# Code 401: Advanced Software Development in Java with SpringMVC

 ## Pre-work